validatedpatterns/gitea-chart/README.md

 ### Postgresql BuiltIn

-Postgresql is loaded as a dependency from bitnami.
-Configuration can be found from this [Bitnami](https://github.com/bitnami/charts/tree/master/bitnami/postgresql)
+Postgresql is loaded as a dependency from Bitnami.
+The chart configuration can be found from this [Bitnami](https://github.com/bitnami/charts/tree/master/bitnami/postgresql) repository.

 The following parameters are the defaults set by this chart